lextm/lextm.github.io/_posts/2018-3-9-make-obfuscar-a-global-tool-in-net-core.md

 excerpt_separator: <!--more-->
 ---
 {% include image.html
-src="iced-canal2.jpg" caption="Copyright © Lex Li.
-Iced canal, Montreal." width="512px" %}
+src="night-montreal.jpg" caption="Copyright © Lex Li.
+One night, Montreal." width="512px" %}

 In the past it is hard to distribute command line utilities for developers.
 For example, when I started to work on Obfuscar, there was hardly a way to release the tool to end users and provide a simple update mechanism.